-- m.
+- n.
 Existing Manufactured Home Park or Subdivision.
-Means and refers to a manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including, at a minimum, the installation of utilities, either final site grading or pouring of concrete pads, and the construction of streets) is completed before July 5, 1979. - n.
+Means and refers to a manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including, at a minimum, the installation of utilities, either final site grading or pouring of concrete pads, and the construction of streets) is completed before July 5, 1979, the effective date of the County's first adopted floodplain management ordinance. - o.
 Expansion to an Existing Manufactured Home Park or Subdivision.
-Means and refers to the preparation of additional sites by the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including the installation of utilities, either final site grading or pouring of concrete pads, or the construction of streets). - o.
+Means and refers to the preparation of additional sites by the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including the installation of utilities, either final site grading or pouring of concrete pads, or the construction of streets). - p.
 FEMA.
-Means and refers to the Federal Emergency Management Agency. - p.
+Means and refers to the Federal Emergency Management Agency. - q.
 Flood Insurance Rate Map (FIRM).
-Means and refers to the official map on which the Federal Emergency Management Agency or Federal Insurance Administration has delineated both the areas of special flood hazards and the risk premium zones applicable to the unincorporated areas of Riverside County. - q.
+Means and refers to the official map on which the Federal Emergency Management Agency or Federal Insurance Administration has delineated both the areas of special flood hazards and the risk premium zones applicable to the unincorporated areas of Riverside County. - r.
 Flood Insurance Study.
-Means and refers to the official report provided by the Federal Insurance Administration that includes discharge rates, flood profiles, the Flood Insurance Rate Map(s), and the water surface elevations of the base floods. - r.
+Means and refers to the official report provided by the Federal Insurance Administration that includes discharge rates, flood profiles, the Flood Insurance Rate Map(s), and the water surface elevations of the base floods. - s.
 Floodplain Administrator.
-Means and refers to the Director, or his designee, of the Department of Building and Safety for the County of Riverside. - s.
+Means and refers to the Director, or his

+- designee, of the Department of Building and Safety for the County of Riverside. - t.
 Floodproofing Means and refers to any combination of structural and nonstructural additions, changes, or adjustments to structures which reduce or eliminate flood damage to real estate or improved real property, water and sanitary facilities, structures, and their contents.
-For guidelines on dry and wet floodproofing, see FEMA Technical Bulletins TB 1-93, TB 3-93, and TB 7-93.
+For guidelines on dry and wet floodproofing, see FEMA Technical Bulletins TB 1-93, TB 3-93, and TB 7-93. - u.

-- t.
 Floodway.
-Means and refers to the channel of a river or other watercourse and adjacent land areas necessary to discharge the waters from the 100-Year Flood without increasing the water surface elevation of that flood more than one foot at any one point; or that area identified by the United States Department of the Interior, Bureau of Reclamation as required to safely convey the levee-design flood of the Colorado River. - u.
+Means and refers to the channel of a river or other watercourse and adjacent land areas necessary to discharge the waters from the 100-Year Flood without increasing the water surface elevation of that flood more than one foot at any one point; or that area identified by the United States Department of the Interior, Bureau of Reclamation as required to safely convey the levee-design flood of the Colorado River. - v.
 Fraud and Victimization.
-As related to Section 10 of this ordinance, means and refers to the variance granted must not cause fraud on or victimization of the public.
-In examining this requirement, Floodplain Administrator will consider the fact that every newly constructed building adds to government responsibilities and remains a part of the community for fifty to one-hundred years.
-Buildings that are permitted to be constructed below the base flood elevation are subject during all those years to increased risk of damage from floods, while future owners of the property and the community as a whole are subject to all the costs, inconvenience, danger, and suffering that those increased flood damages bring.
-In addition, future owners may purchase the property, unaware that it is subject to potential flood damage, and can be insured only at very high flood insurance rates. - v.
+As related to Section 11 of this ordinance and for the purpose of variances from these regulations or the building code, the intentional use of deceit to deprive another of rights or property, making a victim of the deprived person or the public.
+As it pertains to buildings granted variances to be constructed below the elevation required by the building code, future owners or tenants of such buildings and the community as a whole may bear the burden of increased risk of damage from floods, increased cost of flood insurance, and increased recovery costs, inconvenience, danger, and suffering. - w.
 Highest Adjacent Grade.
-Means and refers to the highest natural elevation of the ground surface prior to construction next to the proposed walls of a structure. - w.
+Means and refers to the highest natural elevation of the ground surface prior to construction next to the proposed walls of a structure. - x.
 Historic Structure.
 Means and refers to any structure that is: - 1.
 Listed individually in the National Register of Historic Places (a listing maintained by the Department of Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; or